Septicemia is the clinical name for blood poisoning by bacteria. It is a medical emergency and needs urgent medical treatment.

 What causes sepsis?

-These infections are most often associated with sepsis:
+These infections are most often linked to sepsis:

 Lung infections (pneumonia)